-Just like almost all other exchanges in cryptocurrency industry, SimpleFX offers no telephone customer support, but they do have a live chat support with decent response time and good old email-ticketing system for moderately urgent and non-urgent issues.
-Also, their social media team is active on all popular social networks and rating sites and responds actively to customer queries and complaints.
+Just like almost all other exchanges in the cryptocurrency industry, SimpleFX offers no telephone customer support, but they do have live chat support with a decent response time and a good old email-ticketing system for moderately urgent and non-urgent issues.
+Also, their social media team is active on all popular social networks and dating sites and responds actively to customer queries and complaints.

 Community ratings – scam accusations

 Before we wrap up this SimpleFX review, we need to address the elephant in the room – a mountain of complaints about SimpleFX you can find online on forums and subreddits.
 The company is in business since 2014 and if it was as bad as some of these users claim it to be, it would be gone a long time ago.

 It is hard to verify the veracity of those claims as they could easily be fabricated by a competitor but could also be a complaint by real users.
 It is most likely a mix of both cases.